kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 This period has an increase in release team meetings each week and there is also significantly more work to do to ensure the release notes are in good working order for the release.

 Once code freeze begins, the release notes draft is transferred to a Google Doc which is made public to the Kubernetes community.
-The doc will be edited by SIG leads and SIG members but will also be edited for grammar and uniform style by the release notes team.
+The doc will be edited by SIG leads and SIG members but the team will also ensure proper grammar and uniform style in accordance to the [Kuberentes Documentation Style Guide](https://kubernetes.io/docs/contribute/style/style-guide/).

 The Release Notes team should use the [template](relnotes-template.md) to organize the raw generated release notes in the Google doc as best as possible and help to guide SIG leads and members in their further editing of the release notes.
 The final edited release notes should follow this template.